antonmihaylov/monaco-css/README.md

 # Monaco CSS

-CSS language plugin for the Monaco Editor.
-It provides the following features when editing CSS, LESS and SCSS files:
+Fork of the CSS, LESS and SCSS plugin for the Monaco Editor, providing support for CSS-in-JS (styled components, emotion)

 - Code completion
 - Hovers